laurennn5/project-portfolio/README.md

 The loan default analysis project builds a predictive logistic regression model for loan defaulting.
-Throughout the projcect, it uses the Akaike Information Criterion (AIC) score to compare multiple models and select the one that best balances goodness-of-fit with simplicity.
+Throughout the project, it uses the Akaike Information Criterion (AIC) score to compare multiple models and select the one that best balances goodness-of-fit with simplicity.